Links

 additionalAuthorizationOptions

-[ios only] Provides additional notification authorization options.
+Provides _a_dditional notification authorization options.
 Should be called before calling registerDevice.